Guide for prospective applicants

 The National University of Singapore (NUS) is ranked consistently as one of the world’s top universities.
 It aspires to be a vital community of academics, researchers, staff, students and alumni working together in a spirit of innovation and enterprise for a better world.

 Singapore is a cosmopolitan English-speaking city-state bridging the East and the West.
-It is considered as the #1 most competitive country and the safest country in the world, successfully attracting talents from all parts of the globe by offering first-class living and working experience in the heart of Southeast Asia, and a very clean and efficient environment.
+It is considered as the #1 most competitive country and the safest country in the world, successfully attracting talents from all parts of the globe by offering first-class living and working experience in the heart of Southeast Asia, and a very clean and efficient environment and unparalleled infrastructure.
 Residents enjoy also great food and weather.
 Overall, Singapore provides a fulfilling professional and personal experience in a liveable garden city.

 Our small and friendly Lab is located at SDE4, the first newly-built net-zero energy building in Singapore, and the first university building in the world to be WELL Certified Gold.